Wolverine971/9takes/src/blog/enneagram/enneagram-type-1.md

 <h2>🧭 Motivations of an Enneagram 1</h2>

-Type 1 personalities, also known as Perfectionists or Reformers, are motivated by a strong desire for integrity, order, and excellence.
-They strive to be their best selves and to do what is right and responsible.
+Type 1 personalities, Perfectionists or Reformers, are motivated by a strong desire for integrity, order, and excellence.
+They strive to be their best selves and to do what is proper and responsible.

 Here are some of the typical motivations of Type 1 personalities:

-- Striving for perfection: Type 1 personalities have a strong desire to be perfect and to do things correctly.
+- Striving for perfection: Type 1 personalities strongly desire to be perfect and do things correctly.
 They set high standards for themselves and others and strive to meet these standards in all aspects of their lives.
-- Seeking excellence: Type 1 personalities are motivated by the desire to excel in their chosen fields or areas of interest.
+- Seeking excellence: Type 1 personalities are motivated to excel in their chosen fields or areas of interest.
 They work hard to develop their skills and knowledge and to achieve mastery in their endeavors.
 - Valuing integrity: Type 1 personalities are motivated by a strong sense of moral and ethical values.
-They strive to live their lives with honesty, authenticity, and integrity and to be true to their own beliefs and values.
+They strive to live with honesty, authenticity, and integrity and be true to their beliefs and values.
 - Being responsible: Type 1 personalities are motivated by a sense of duty and responsibility.
 They take their obligations seriously and work hard to meet their responsibilities in both personal and professional contexts.
-- Creating order: Type 1 personalities are motivated by a desire for order and structure in their lives.
-They seek to create order in their environments and to establish routines and systems that help them achieve their goals.
+- Creating order: Type 1 personalities are motivated by a desire for order and structure.
+They seek to create order in their environments and establish routines and systems to help them achieve their goals.

 </article>